 - Sensors that detect a person’s presence, automatically idling down the heat pump when no one is in the room.

 - Sleep mode automatically adjusts the temperature when you’re sleeping and lowers noise to sleep peacefully all night.

 - Adjustable or oscillating louvres to direct airflow up or down depending on your preference.

 - Look for an air conditioner with a comprehensive warranty and your installer should also offer a workmanship warranty.

-With that, you will be glad to know that Rapid Cold Air Conditioning are ARC certified, are authorised dealers offering 5 years warranty on products, and are insured for a 6 year workmanship guarantee.
+Rapid Cold are authorized dealers and we offering 5 years warranty on products, and are insured for a 6 year workmanship guarantee.